 Not having 100 percent disability has caused Jorge some problems.
 “Because I am not 100 percent disabled, the VA says I am not entitled to medical care for my family,” he said.
 “But we get medical care through the Army and I get my pension from the VA.
 However, we do not get dental coverage, and I am not tax free as I would be if I were 100 percent disabled.”

 On the other hand, Jorge is now on the cutting edge of prosthetic technology.
 The wizards at BAMC use Jorge to test the latest developments in synthetic legs.
 He was among the first to receive a computer operated leg, and now sports the latest model, the X3, that is waterproof.
 “I am their lab rat,” he said cheerfully.
 “But I don’t sleep with it.
 It runs on batteries, and I have to recharge it every night.

 “That opened doors for me,” Jorge said.
 “I did a marathon in a hand cranked vehicle and have resumed skydiving.”
 He continues to enjoy support from the Coalition as an employee.
-“I am a full-time employee of Coalition,” he said.
-“I started as a volunteer.
-Today I am Field Representative of the West and National Spokesman.
-I do a lot of speaking and visiting with other wounded vets.
+“I am now an Ambassador for the Coalition,” he said.
+“I started as a volunteer. then I became a Field Representative of the West and National Spokesman before moving to my current volunteer role.
+I used to do a lot of speaking and visiting with other wounded vets and felt I made a difference.
 I live normally, I am really happy.
 “I volunteered for that tour, Jorge concluded.
 “I volunteered for that patrol.
 I knew I was going to war.
 I was not expecting this, but I knew it could happen.
 I have no regrets.”